Bandar Lampung Lampung, Indonesia Travel Guide

 Most city landmarks do not experience significant crowding from international tourists.

-Bandar Lampung lacks other major specialized museums for international tourists; the Provincial Museum is the main experience.
+Bandar Lampung lacks other major museums with a special focus for international tourists; the Provincial Museum is the main experience.

 Dedicated art galleries are limited.
 Occasional exhibitions may appear at arts centers or universities.